julian-t/ScalaForProgrammers/manuscript/7-flow_control.md

 The first example looks just like a switch.
 We have taken an `Int` and matched against several possible values, printing out a suitable message.
 The final case uses the underscore as a wildcard, and so it will match any value.
 Doing this makes the match complete rather than partial.
 You can see this is the second example, where there isn't a case for matching the input, and so the result is a `MatchError`.

+This will look like a simple switch to anyone who has used a C-family language, but there are some differences to be aware of.

-Since everything in Scala is an expression, it should not be surprising that you can get the result of a `match`, and that is shown in the final example.
+Since everything in Scala is an expression, it should not be surprising that you can get the result of a `match`, as shown in the final example.

+Secondly, there is no fall-through between cases when using `match`.

+The third one you've already seen: if there isn't a case that matches, a `MatchError` will be thrown.

 ### Match and Functions